spaceuniverse/F9Lander/README.md

 First start the server F9LanderCORE.py and then you can send string with list [up, left, right, new] to socket ('127.0.0.1', 50007).
 Up, Left, Right and New can be 1 or 0.

-You can modify socket address in server code: F9LanderCORE line 301-303.
+You can modify socket address in server code: F9LanderCORE.py line 301-303.

+As output you will get string with list of dictionaries [{}, {}, {}] with information about every object in simulation.

 __To show opened sockets in Ubuntu__